affiliate disclosure

 The entire troubleshooting flow was collaborative.
 He handled the server side while guiding me through the steps on my end.
 The site was back online within the session.

-My takeaway: Use tickets for non-urgent questions.
+Use tickets for non-urgent questions.
 Use live chat the moment your site is down.
 The live chat team is responsive, knowledgeable, and effective under pressure.

 Onboarding and Migration